The blue racer snake is large and extremely fast.

 We are talking of course, about the blue racer, or Coluber constrictor foxii as it is known by its scientific name.
 This snake species can be quite intimidating to anyone with a snake phobia, especially since it is not uncommon for an adult blue racer to grow to five or six feet in length.

-However, these snakes are quite fearful of humans and often slither away at the first sight of them.
+However, these snakes are quite fearful of people and often slither away at the first sight of human activity.
 That has not stopped untrue rumors about this species arising.
-Today we will attempt to debunk some of them and just give you the straight facts about this fascinating North American reptile.
+Today we will attempt to debunk some of them and just give you the straight facts about this fascinating reptile of North America.

 Appearance and behavior